forbes-group/super_hydro/Notes.md

    fi
    ```

-   Put a default port (not 8080) in config file, then search forward
+   Put a default port (not 8888) in config file, then search forward
    incrementally until a free port is found.

+MMF: Make simple logger.

+* Refactor socket communication making sure that messages are properly
+  sent and buffered.